 At Worgul, Sarna & Ness, Criminal Defense Attorneys, LLC, our violent crime lawyers in Greensburg are committed to fighting for the rights of those accused of simple or aggravated assault.
 We know that allegations can be misleading, exaggerated, or outright false, so we’re dedicated to providing a solid defense.

-• Using menacing acts to make someone fear that bodily injury is imminent; or,
+- Using menacing acts to make someone fear imminent bodily harm

 Assault Penalties in Westmoreland County, PA